 In the Requirements Browser pane of the model window, right-click a requirement and select Verification Status.

-The fullness of the bar indicates how many requirements in a group (parent + children) are linked to verification items.
-Color indicates the test or analysis results:
+The fullness of the bar indicates how many requirements in a group including the parent requirement and any children requirements are linked to verification items.
+The color indicates the test or analysis results:

 Passed (green): The linked test(s) passed, or the analysis proved the objective(s).

 Failed (red): The linked test(s) failed, or the analysis falsified the objective(s).

 Justified (light blue): The requirement is excluded from the status with a justification.
 For more information, see Justify Requirements.